hawkowl/technicals/twisted/index.rst

 Twisted Technicals
 ==================

-This covers technicals about Twisted -- using Mail, Web, Deferreds, and a bunch more.
+This contains my technicals about Twisted -- using Mail, Web, Deferreds, and a bunch more.

 .. toctree::
    :maxdepth: 2